-The Noonday Gun is a Hotchkiss three-pounder naval artillery gun situated on a small, enclosed site in the waterfront district of Causeway Bay.
-Owned and operated by the multinational company Jardine Matheson, the gun is ceremonially fired every day at noon on the dot.
-At the daily firing event, a Jardines’ guard marches up to the site in uniform, and first rings a bell to signal the end of the forenoon watch.
-Then, he marches up to the gun and fires it, after which he rings the bell again and goes off.
-While this practice is somewhat charming in its own right, the details behind the practice provide striking insight into Hong Kong’s British colonial history.
+The Noonday Gun is a Hotchkiss three-pounder naval artillery gun located in a small, enclosed site in the waterfront district of Causeway Bay.
+It is owned and operated by the multinational company Jardine Matheson, and is fired ceremonially every day at noon.
+During the firing event, a Jardines’ guard in uniform marches to the site and rings a bell to signal the end of the forenoon watch.
+The guard then marches to the gun and fires it before ringing the bell again and leaving.
+While this practice is somewhat charming in its own right, the details behind the tradition provide striking insight into Hong Kong’s British colonial history.

-The probable kernel of truth in this story is the gun’s role as a public time signal.
-This was a common practice in many harbors in the 19th century, allowing all ships within auditory range to correctly calibrate their onboard clocks, which they used on voyages to calculate longitude.
-Thus, the Noonday Gun is most likely a practical measure that became so common to daily harbor life that it morphed over time into local tradition.
+The story of the Noonday Gun’s origins may have a kernel of truth in its role as a public time signal.
+In the 19th century, it was a common practice in many harbors to use a time signal, enabling all ships within earshot to accurately synchronize their onboard clocks, which they used on voyages to calculate longitude.
+Therefore, the Noonday Gun was likely a practical measure that became so ingrained in daily harbor life that it gradually morphed into a local tradition.

-The original gun was dismantled by the occupying Japanese Imperial Army in 1941.
-A new six-pounder gun was donated by the Royal Navy after the British forces regained the control of Hong Kong in 1945.
-However, the Noonday Gun only resumed its service on July 1, 1947.
-This gun received noise complaints and was replaced with the current smaller gun by the marine police in 1961.
-This gun has a history of its own, having seen action in the Battle of Jutland during the First World War.
+The original Noonday Gun was dismantled by the Japanese Imperial Army during their occupation of Hong Kong in 1941.
+After the British forces regained control in 1945, a new six-pounder gun was gifted by the Royal Navy.
+However, the Noonday Gun did not resume its daily firing until July 1, 1947.
+This gun eventually received noise complaints, prompting the marine police to replace it with the current smaller gun in 1961.
+Interestingly, this particular gun has its own history, having seen action in the Battle of Jutland during the First World War.

 The Noonday Gun was mentioned in the popular song ‘Mad Dogs and Englishmen’ written by Noel Coward.
 The song was first performed by Beatrice Lillie in a musical revue called ‘The Third Little Show’ at the Music Box Theater in New York, on June 1, 1931.
-In 1968, Coward visited Hong Kong and was allowed to fire the gun.
+Coward himself visited Hong Kong in 1968 and was given the opportunity to fire the gun.

 In Hong Kong, they strike a gong, and fire off a Noonday Gun